-Half the moon is always illuminated in space.
+It’s good to remember that half the moon is always illuminated in space.
 In other words, the moon has a day side and a night side, just as Earth does.
-Due to the angle between the sun, Earth and moon, we’re seeing more of its day side than night side tonight.
-Because the moon is now waning toward new moon – and a partial solar eclipse – on October 23, we’re bound to see more of its dark side each morning for the next one and one-half weeks.
+At first quarter moon, we’re seeing about equal portions of the moon’s day side and night sides.
+Because a first quarter moon is a waxing moon, we’re bound to see more of its day side each evening for another week or so, culminating with full moon on February 19.

 The moon does rotate on its axis.
 But billions of years of Earth’s strong gravitational pull have slowed it down such that today the moon takes as long to rotate as it does to orbit once around Earth.
 Astronomers would say that the moon is tidally locked with Earth.
-For that reason, one side of the moon always faces Earth, but it is not always dark – as you can see just by looking at the sky tonight.
+For that reason, one side of the moon always faces Earth.

 Incidentally, the moon’s gravitational effects on Earth are much smaller, but – given billions of years of time – the Earth will slow down and keep one face always toward the moon.

 Bottom line: The moon reaches its exact first quarter phase on February 12, 2019, at 22:26 UTC; translate UTC to your time.
 For the whole Earth, a first quarter moon rises around midday and sets around midnight.